 It is imperative that churches recognize their unique role in the ministry of Bible translation.
 They should guard the Scripture from faulty translation practices while supporting and affirming laborers for faithful translation ministries.

 12. Translation Fades Into Eternal Praise

-In Rev 5-7, Jesus Christ, as the Lamb of God, receives praise for completing his mission of redeeming his elect from every ethno-linguistic group and, by implication, the Church has succeeded in proclaiming the Gospel and teaching the commands of Christ in the languages of the redeemed.
+In Revelation 5-7, Jesus Christ, as the Lamb of God, receives praise for completing His mission of redeeming His elect from every ethno-linguistic group and, by implication, the church has succeeded in proclaiming the gospel and teaching the commands of Christ in the languages of the redeemed.